mvolkmann/blog/src/flutter.md

 // This class is also used by tests.
 // See the supplied test/widget_test.dart file.
 class MyApp extends StatelessWidget {
-  // All widget constructors must take an optional parameter of type "Key".
+  // All widget constructors take an optional parameter of type "Key".
-  // This uniquely identifies a widget instance and is
-  // important when widgets will be added, removed, or reordered.
-  // Often no key value is provided.
-  // One way to specify a key value is `key: UniqueKey()`.
+  // Usually this argument is not needed.
+Keys are discussed later.
-  // Widget constructors can also take additional parameters. const MyApp({Key? key}) : super(key: key);
+  // Widget constructors can also have additional parameters. const MyApp({Key? key}) : super(key: key);

   // Widget build methods describe what a widget renders.